What does SIM-only mean?

-There's nothing to be suspicious about here; these networks often have the same coverage as the larger networks, but are able to offer decent prices due to their lack of overhead costs.
-They tend not to advertise much on TV, they don't have to maintain all the technical stuff and they're less likely to give you the freebies and benefits you get from a big network.
+Generally speaking, smaller networks offer good value, cheap SIM-only deals without all the fuss.
+They have the same coverage as the larger networks, but are able to offer lower prices due to their lower overhead costs.
+They tend not to advertise as much, they don't have to maintain the physical network, and they're less likely to give you the freebies and benefits you get from a big network.

 No-contract SIM-only deals